TABLE OF CONTENTS

 When working with external data sets, it’s important to be able to debug failed external requests.
 To investigate failed requests, use the Console, which you can open using the icon in the bottom-right corner of the screen.

-This article outlines how to correctly identify errors using the :response.errorResponse and :error properties.
+This article outlines how to correctly identify errors using the :response.errorResponse, :error, and :success properties.

 :response.errorResponse